 Video Production: $2,000 to $20,000+ per Video

 Video is another area with massive variances.
 Let’s say you want a basic one or two-minute animated explainer that requires a script, uses stock animation, and has a professional voice actor.
 The starting point to outsource video production will be in the neighborhood of around $2,000.
-The price will increase if you want custom characters, specialized animation, need a longer video, and so forth.
+The price will increase if you want custom characters, specialized animation, longer videos, etc

 Email Marketing: $500 to $2,000+ per Month

 It’s important to note that there are other costs involved.
 For example, your email service provider may charge for each email you send or have a monthly fee based on total contacts.
-With this in mind, it’s ill-advised to hire someone who simply writes and designs emails.
+With this in mind, hiring someone who simply writes and designs emails is ill-advised.
 You need someone keeping your lists clean and monitoring for issues to ensure messages don’t start going to spam.
 There’s a fair amount of setup and “seeding” when you first begin mailing or using a new email address too.
 Furthermore, your email marketing professional needs to constantly test different techniques and monitor analytics to ensure you’re improving results and ROI over time.

 Copywriting: $200 to $3,000+ per Month

 Sorting out the cost of outsourcing copywriting is enough to make anyone’s head spin.
-Depending on the arrangement, you can pay by word, per hour, per piece, or for blocks of content.
+Depending on the arrangement, you can pay per word, per hour, per piece, or for blocks of content.
 If you’re purchasing unedited work from a general copywriter, expect the starting rate to be around $100 per 1,000-word blog.
-If you’re working with a specialty writer who knows your niche, you’ll pay 25-50 percent more.
+If you’re working with a specialty writer who knows your niche, it’s going to cost you 25-50 percent more.
 Agencies and copywriting firms sometimes have editors who can help with strategy and finding the right copywriter.
 Still, you’ll generally pay three or four times the amount you might have without the extra overhead.

 Of course, a single blog per month isn’t likely to get you the traffic you want.
 Two is a better starting point, though you may need more if you’re in a competitive niche and trying to gain ground.
 You may also need your copywriter to help with web pages, whitepapers, and other types of content.